 Under the EIP, limits are set on the total percentage of a block or neighbourhood that may be occupied by a certain ethnicity.
-These limits, which are updated on the first of every month, are meant to reflect the racial composition in Singapore.
+These ethnic quotas, which are updated on the first of every month, are meant to reflect the racial composition in Singapore.

 What this means is that while people are free to buy and sell their flats if they’re of the same ethnicity (since this won’t affect the percentage of ownership), should they want to buy or sell from someone of a different ethnicity, they will only be able to do so if the sale won’t result in the percentage of that ethnicity going over their allotted quota.